Skip to main content ↓

 a comic book called t-man and gums in the data knight

-T-mobile is a leading cell phone service provider with over $45 billion in annual revenue and 53,000 employees.
-When GumGum, an AI image recognition software firm, wanted to reach decision-makers at T-mobile, they knew that traveling the beaten path of sending outbound emails wouldn’t work.
+T-Mobile is a leading cell phone service provider with over $45 billion in annual revenue and 53,000 employees.
+When GumGum, an AI image recognition software firm, wanted to reach decision-makers at T-Mobile, they knew that traveling the beaten path of sending outbound emails wouldn’t work.

-So after stumbling across the fact that T-mobile’s CEO John Legere is a huge Batman fan, they blazed their own trail by putting their personalized outreach on steroids
+So after stumbling across the fact that T-Mobile’s CEO John Legere is a huge Batman fan, they blazed their own trail by putting their personalized outreach on steroids

 Collaborating with a creative team of editors, writers, and illustrators, they developed a custom, Batman-spoof style comic book called T-Man and Gums.